freifunk-gluon/gluon/docs/package/gluon-config-mode-geo-location.rst

   - represents the default latitude center of the location picker map.
   - defaults to ``0.0``

-The above 2 options will usually shown on a factory flashed Router.
-If a node is reenter the config mode the maps center will be on the last defined position.
+The above 2 options will usually be shown on a factory flashed Router.
+If a node is reentered the config mode the map's center will be on the last defined position.

 config_mode.geo_location.olurl \: optional